 The single most important consideration in glass railing safety is the strength of the mounting structure.
 Glass railing Posts or Glass railing talon spigot brackets can be mounted to a variety of different surfaces, including concrete, hardwood, composite, and other materials.
 But, depending on the thicknesses of the substrate, you may need to consider using a through bolted mounting style rather than a traditional lag screw.

 Each scenario is different, so it’s always good to check with your glass railing manufacturer on mounting material requirements and whether you should through bolt or lag.

 How do I Clean and Maintain my Glass Railing?

 Because glass is transparent and offers clear views, it also can accumulate grime that clouds the glass.
-But, with regular cleaning and care, you can keep your glass railing looking pristine year-round.
+Typically it takes a long time for this to become a factor, obviously depending on the surrounding environment.
+But, with regular cleaning and care, maybe a few times a year, you can keep your glass railing looking pristine year-round.

 If your glass railing is exterior, you’ll likely need to clean it more often than if it was interior.
-Cleaning it once every week or two should be enough to keep it looking great.
 If your glass railing is interior, cleaning it as often as you would normally dust your house should keep the glass just as clean as the rest of your home.